Foreign exchange students come and go from RHS

 Senior Carlota Gili works on her Chromebook in class.
 Gili came to Ritenour from Spain to spend her senior year in the United States.

-Darleen Garcia, Staff Reporter
+Darleen Garcia, Sports Editor

 This year Ritenour is welcoming two foreign exchange students, while another student had the opportunity to study abroad during the summer.